eric23/ps.easemob.com/README.md

 2. Enter 'js - services - config.js', modify the preferred language
 3. Add your language files into the folder of l10n
 4. Edit the translation with json format, according to your 'translate' path used in your page such as: `<span translate="aside.nav.ps.HEADER">Navigation</span>`

 ### Navigation Configuration
 1. Edit 'tpl - blocks - nav.html' which is the display page for navigation
 2. Edit 'js - config.router.js' which is the route configuration of angularjs.
 Through it the pages can work together as one single page, that prevents you repeating yourself.
-And it can also implement lazy load by easily setting.
+And it can also implement lazy load by easily setting

 ### Location of Your Files
 1. Add your page fragments into 'tpl - ps'
 2. Add your controllers, services, directives, filters into 'tpl - js'